lukasz-madon/awesome-remote-job/CONTRIBUTING.md

 If you're making a pull request, please ensure it adheres to the following guidelines:

+1. Job boards should be high quality, without paywalls, requiring login, etc. At this point, we only accept job boards that are significantly different than the others.
+Please outline why a job board should be added and why it is different if adding one in a PR.
+Your PR may be closed without comment if you do not.
 1. Check if the link is working and pointing to the right location.
 2. Check your spelling and grammar.
 3. Choose the appropriate corresponding section.